syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### nodes.verticalAlign `VerticalAlignment`
+### nodes.verticalAlign `enum`
 {:#members:nodes-verticalalign}

 Sets the vertical aligment of a node.
 Applicable, if the parent of a node is a container.
+See <a href="global.html#verticalalignment">VerticalAlignment</a>

 #### Default Value

-* VerticalAlignment.Top
+* ej.datavisualization.Diagram.VerticalAlignment.Top

 #### Example